 If self-help measures don’t help enough, seek some professional help.

-I’d be happy to support you with homeopathic and homeobotanical remedies individually tailored to you – just book a free introductory chat if you’re interested to chat to me further about this.
+I’d be happy to support you with homeopathic remedies individually tailored to you – just book a free introductory chat if you’re interested to talk to me further about this.

 Reference: Freeman, Sammel et al. The role of anxiety and hormonal changes in menopausal hot flashes.
 Menopause.
 2005 May-Jun;12(3):258-66.